 Injured in a San Antonio Trucking Accident Caused by Inadequate Surveillance?

-Inadequate surveillance is when a driver is required to look to safely complete a maneuver and fails to look or looks, but does not see.
-In other words, it is a failure to keep a look out before moving the truck in some manner.
+Inadequate surveillance in a commercial vehicle occurs when a commercial truck driver is required to look both ways cautiously in order to safely complete a maneuver on the road and fails to look, or perhaps looks but does not see a chain of alternative events developing in front of him or herself.
+On San Antonio’s busy highways, a failure to remain vigilant before moving the truck on the road can have disastrous consequences, especially at high speeds.
 This includes lane changes or turns at intersections where the driver fails to see approaching traffic.

-A recent study found that 14% of truck crashes were caused by this inadequate surveillance.
-Because of the weight difference in vehicles, this failure to look out could cause serious injuries or even death to other drivers.
-If this has happened to you, our San Antonio Truck Accident Lawyers at Carabin Shaw Law Firm are ready to help you get the compensation you deserve.Types of Inadequate Surveillance
+A recent study found that 14% of truck crashes were caused by incidents of inadequate surveillance.
+Because of the weight difference in vehicles of this magnitude, a failure or negligence by a commercial trucker to drive defensively could cause serious injuries or even death to other drivers sharing the road.
+If this has happened to you, a San Antonio inadequate surveillance accident attorney from Carabin & Shaw is here to put your troubles to rest.
+Our San Antonio lawyers are prepared to assist you in obtaining the compensation you deserve.Know the No-Zone

-If you or a loved one has been injured in an accident with a large commercial vehicle or an 18 wheeler, call our San Antonio Trucking Accident Lawyers at Carabin Shaw Law Firm.
-Our dedicated team of lawyers know the federal rules and regulations that truck drivers, and the trucking companies that employ them, must follow.
-Call us at 210.222.2288, day or night, for more information.
+If you or a loved one has been injured in a San Antonio trucking accident caused by inadequate driver from the operator of a large commercial vehicle or 18-wheeler, contact a San Antonio 18 wheeler accident lawyer at Carabin & Shaw.
+Our dedicated team of lawyers knows and understands the federal rules and regulations that truck drivers, as well as the trucking companies that employ them, must follow.